hringbauer/hapROH/docs/tutorial.rst

 These are a resource to do show example usecases, that you can use as template for your own applications.

 These notebooks walk you through examples for

 1. how to use the core functions to call ROH from eigenstrat files, and generate ROH tables from results of multiple individuals ('callROH_vignette')

-2. how to use functions for visualizing ROH results ('plotting_vignette' - warning: Some of these are experimental and require additional packages.
+2. how to use functions for visualizing ROH results (*plotting_vignette* - warning: Some of these are experimental and require additional packages.
 You might want to consider creating your own plotting functions for visualizing the results in the way that works best for you)

-3. how to call IBD on the X chromosome between two male X chromosomes ('callIBD_maleX_vignette', warning: experimental)
+3. how to call IBD on the X chromosome between two male X chromosomes (*callIBD_maleX_vignette*, warning: experimental)

 Download reference Data
 **************************